 I was making our favorite tacos the other night when I decided I really wanted some sweet corn with them (along with some easy jazzed-up refried beans).
 I found a bag of the best sweet corn (from My Dad’s Sweet Corn in Tipton, Indiana) in the freezer and made this great Fiesta corn side dish.
 If you’re not lucky enough to have My Dad’s Sweet Corn, canned will do, but trust me… it’s not the same (but still good)!

 Every summer I put up a huge batch of local fresh sweet corn for the winter.
-It takes a bit of work, but it is so worth it in the dead of winter.
+It takes a bit of work, but it is so worth it in the dead of winter specially for this Fiesta corn.
 Nothing beats being able to have (almost) fresh corn when there’s a few feet of snow on the ground!

 Serve this with my beef and bean burritos.

 One of my favorite corn dishes of all time.